Háthayim Marine Park [a.k.a. Von Donop Marine Park]

 - Bring your own drinking water as potable water is not available in the park.

 - This park does not have a boat launch.
 The nearest launch is located at Whaletown, approximately 15 km south of the park.
 On Quadra Island, a boat launch is located at Heriot Bay.

 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation

 Nature and Culture

-- The approved Purpose Statement and Zoning Plan is available in pdf format
+- The approved Purpose Statement and Zoning Plan [PDF 389KB] for Háthayim Marine Park is available online in pdf format.